 - Draw conclusions from the information given to you

-- Be able to determine what’s relevant to the company and what is not
+- Know how to determine what’s relevant to the company and what is not

-- Always ask questions and don’t take anything for face value
+- Always ask questions and don’t take anything at face value

-As an employee, your thinking like an individual most days.
+As an employee, you’re thinking like an individual most days.
 You stick to your duties and when the time calls for it you reach out to your other coworkers.

 You acknowledge that your team has strengths but you also realize that there are weaknesses.

-Or, if you’re the type of manager that doesn’t manage a team, what are your own strengths and weaknesses that stops you from reaching the goals you set?
+Or, if you’re the type of manager that doesn’t manage a team, what are your own weaknesses that stop you from reaching the goals you set?